 *Note: The figures in this table are applicable to international students only and should be considered as an approximation only.
 Domestic applicants with other qualifications should use the Qualifications Assessments Service.

 Applicants who will have completed one year or more of tertiary studies at undergraduate level by the end of the year preceding their start in the Medicine program will be assessed on the basis of both high school results (ATAR or ATAR equivalent) and tertiary study results, combined at a 50:50 ratio.
 Applicants will be required to attain an academic rank of at least 96.00.

 Applicants who will have completed less than 0.75 full-time equivalent study at tertiary level by the end of the year preceding their start in the Medicine program will be assessed only on the basis of their high school qualification (see “Year 12 students” above).

 The University Clinical Aptitude Test for Australia and New Zealand (UCAT ANZ) is a two-hour computer-based test which assesses a range of abilities.
 The test consists of five separately timed subtests (Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning and Situational Judgement) which each contain a number of questions in a multiple-choice format.

 For further information about UCAT ANZ and to register for the test, visit the UCAT ANZ website.

-For selection, UNSW Medicine considers two marks obtained from the UCAT ANZ: (1) the overall score of Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning; and separately (2) the Situational Judgement mark.
+For selection, UNSW Medicine considers the total mark obtained from the UCAT ANZ, that is the overall score of Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning.
+The Situational Judgement mark will not be considered this year.
 There is no minimum UCAT ANZ score as such.
 However, it is expected that only applicants who have reached the 50th percentile would meet the threshold to be invited for an interview.